South Jersey: Topography

 South Jersey is a peninsula bordered by the Atlantic Ocean to its southeast, the Delaware Bay to its southwest, and the Delaware River to its northwest.
 All of South Jersey is part of the Atlantic Plain, a landform of broad plains and gently sloping hills that extends southward from the New York Bight to Florida.
 Much of the Atlantic Plain is covered by pine and oak-pine forests and salt marshes and is underlain by poorly consolidated sedimentary formations from the Cretaceous, Tertiary, and Quaternary ages that dip seaward.
 The Atlantic Coastal Plain can be divided into three physiographic subprovinces: the Inner Lowlands, Outer Lowlands, and Central Uplands.

-The Inner Lowlands encompasses the low valley along the Delaware River with an elevation ranging from 50 ft to 100 ft, and the Outer Lowlands encompasses the area near the Atlantic Ocean with an elevation that rarely exceeds 50 ft.
+The Inner Lowlands region encompasses the low valley along the Delaware River, with an elevation ranging from 50 ft to 100 ft, and the Outer Lowlands encompasses the area near the Atlantic Ocean with an elevation that rarely exceeds 50 ft.
 The Inner Lowlands are fertile due to the deposition of sediment in the region, which makes it an ideal region for agriculture.
 The Outer Lowlands is dominated by coastal estuaries, swamplands, and barrier islands near the Atlantic Ocean and is generally infertile.
 The Central Uplands varies slightly from the Lowlands in altitude and is covered by the New Jersey Pine Barrens.
 The Uplands has rolling hills at an elevation over 50 feet, rarely exceeding 200 feet in elevation, along with sandy, acidic soil that is unsuitable for agriculture.
 Commercial farming in the Pine Barrens is limited to plants that thrive in its nutrient-poor soil, generally restricted to acidic fruits.
 In the Pine Barrens, cranberries and blueberries are cultivated in lowland bogs that have accumulated depths of organic matter.